jonasoesch/p9/paper.md

 ### Data encoding ![](img/E.pdf)

 Similar to color or shape, motion can be used to encode data.
-Although the precision in interpreting it is very limited. [@Munzner-15:visualizationanalysis, p.
-95] This property of animation is not listed in Heer et al. [@Heer-07:animatedtransitions] but we have decided to include it because it is well studied and forms the basis of multiple of the purposes listed by Chevalier et al. [@Chevalier-16:animations25]
+Although the precision in interpreting it is very limited [@Munzner-15:visualizationanalysis, p.
+95].
+This property of animation is not listed in Heer et al. [@Heer-07:animatedtransitions] but we have decided to include it because it is well studied and forms the basis of multiple of the purposes listed by Chevalier et al [@Chevalier-16:animations25].

 While the listed strengths seem straightforward, the literature indicates that they are present only under certain circumstances.